William Trent of Philadelphia

 Trent's Family

-In the 1690s Trent married his first wife, Mary Burge, with whom he had three children, James, John, and Maurice.
-Apparently it was through her family connections that William Trent eventually acquired the land at the Falls of the Delaware River where he would build his country seat.
-Marge Burge Trent died, perhaps in childbirth, in 1708, and a contemporary noted in a letter to William Penn that Trent was greatly affected by her death.
+Apparently it was through Mary Burge's family connections that William Trent eventually acquired the land at the Falls of the Delaware River where he would build his country seat.
+Mary Burge Trent died, perhaps in childbirth, in 1708, and a contemporary noted in a letter to William Penn that Trent was greatly affected by her death.

-In the 1690s Trent married his first wife, Mary Burge, with whom he had three children, James, John, and Maurice.
-Apparently it was through her family connections that William Trent eventually acquired the land at the Falls of the Delaware River where he would build his country seat.
-Marge Burge Trent died, perhaps in childbirth, in 1708, and a contemporary noted in a letter to William Penn that Trent was greatly affected by her death.
+Apparently it was through Mary Burge's family connections that William Trent eventually acquired the land at the Falls of the Delaware River where he would build his country seat.
+Mary Burge Trent died, perhaps in childbirth, in 1708, and a contemporary noted in a letter to William Penn that Trent was greatly affected by her death.

 |